molinfo-vienna/software-development/DOCUMENTATION.md

 - [Zenodo DOI badge](https://guides.github.com/activities/citable-code/)

+- **Use Docstring Documentation**: Adhere to PEP 257 guidelines for docstring conventions, ensuring clear and consistent documentation throughout the codebase.
+- **Automate Documentation Checks**: Integrate tools like Docsig, Interrogate, and Pydocstyle to automate documentation validation and enforce consistency.
+  - **Docsig**: Checks that the docstring of a function matches its signature, ensuring consistency and accuracy. `docsig -C -D -m -N -o -p .`
+  - **Interrogate**: Automates the validation of documentation against the code it documents, ensuring accuracy and completeness. `interrogate -O -vv .`
+  - **Pydocstyle**: Enforces adherence to docstring conventions, enhancing code readability and maintainability. `pydocstyle .`
+- **Parameter Definition and Documentation**: Every function parameter should be clearly defined with appropriate types and descriptive comments, enhancing maintainability and ease of use.
+The above tools can help enforce these practices.
+To install these tools, use `pip install docsig interrogate pydocstyle`.

 There are many tools that can be used to write documentation.
 The easiest to start with is the GitHub wiki, which uses markdown syntax just like the rest of GitHub.

 ### GitHub wiki